jwcarr/sciprog23/README.md

 Most of the course follows an interactive notebook format.
 Each day you download the “notebook” file and then you can work through it step by step, running the code snippets for yourself.
 While you work through the notebook, I will be available to help... just wave your hand to get my attention.

 With the exception of the optional bonus classes (shown in red below), you should *not* skip any of the classes; each notebook is designed to follow on from the previous ones and assumes knowledge from the prior material.
-Over the week, I will try to adapt the course depending on your collective needs and interests; however, here’s an overview of what I aim to cover in each class:
+Over the week, I may adapt the course a little depending on your collective needs and interests; however, here’s an overview of what I aim to cover in each class:

 <img src='images/schedule.png' />